skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 To create a fair and consistent process:

-- Set criteria for screening resumes &mdash; document this criteria in a checklist using the job description as a guide
+- Set criteria for screening resumes — document this criteria in a checklist using the job description as a guide
 - Decide on the phone screen and interview questions in advance
 - Ask all candidates the same questions in the same order
 - Ensure that the questions actually test skills and experiences relevant to the position
-- Ask questions based on realistic scenarios at work &mdash; but don't use this to solve real problems or get free ideas
+- Ask questions based on realistic scenarios at work — but don't use this to solve real problems or get free ideas

 ## Review resumes